 Different recommendations initially prepared by EPAS have been adopted by the Council of Europe Committee of Ministers on issues of sports ethics, the autonomy of the sports movement, the fight against match-fixing and the protection of child and young athletes from dangers associated with migration.
 Other recommendations such as the European Sports Charter or the Recommendation on the facilities for granting of visas to sportsmen and sportswomen are regularly monitored.
 Awareness-raising and co-operation activities have been carried out on the promotion of diversity in and through sport, focusing successively on different groups (ethnic minorities, persons with disabilities, women, children, etc.).
 Finally, Council of Europe Conferences of Ministers responsible for Sport continue to be organised regularly thanks to EPAS (Athens 2008, Baku 2010, Belgrade 2012).

-In 2013, the EPAS programme of activities includes the process of negotiating a draft international convention to combat the manipulation of sports results, involving national authorities and their sports, law enforcement and betting regulation sectors.
-Co-operation with the European Union and the sports movement will continue with joint projects.
+In 2014, the EPAS programme of activities includes the finalising of a draft international convention to combat the manipulation of sports competitions, involving national authorities and their sectors responsible for sports, law enforcement and betting regulation.
+Co-operation with the European Union and the sports movement will continue with joint projects (including one on protecting the moral and physical integrity of young athletes).
 Activities on issues related to the migration of young athletes, vulnerable children in sport, good governance of sport and sport in prisons are on-going.

 Thirty-five countries are currently members: Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Georgia, Greece, Hungary, Iceland, Israel, Latvia, Liechtenstein, Luxembourg, Malta, Monaco, Montenegro, Morocco, Netherlands, Norway, Poland, Portugal, Russia, San Marino, Serbia, Slovenia, Switzerland and “the former Yugoslav Republic of Macedonia”.